2017 OVATION AWARDS BANQUET PRESENTED BY NOTHERS

 Celebrating Volleyball for Life, the annual OVAtion Awards honour those who have distinguished themselves by providing their time, effort and support to the promotion and development of volleyball in the province.
-The 2017 OVAtion Awards Banquet presented by Nothers, took place Saturday, June 3rd at the Toronto Don Valley Hotel and featured an elegant evening of dinner, drinks and good company and help celebrate those who work tirelessly to grow the Ontario Volleyball community!
+The 2017 OVAtion Awards Banquet presented by Nothers, took place Saturday, June 3rd at the Toronto Don Valley Hotel and featured an elegant evening of dinner, drinks and good company to celebrate those who work tirelessly to grow the Ontario Volleyball community.

 John Jeffries, winner of the Diane Wood Special Achievement Award, extended his congratulations to fellow award winners and shared his appreciation for the tight-knit community that is Ontario Volleyball:

 I would like to congratulate all award winners for being recognized for their contributions and accomplishments in volleyball in Ontario & to thank Jo-Anne and the staff at the OVA for organizing tonight’s banquet.
 I am both honoured and humbled at being the recipient of Diane’s Award and would thank those individuals who nominated me.
 This award is due to the efforts of many individuals and I would like to share this prestigious award with them.

 Mr Jeffries' sentiments were echoed by all those in attendance as the sport continues to grow across the province thanks to the incredible contributions of all of the evening's award winners, and all those who continue to give their time and efforts to making Ontario Volleyball so special.

 Download the OVAtion Program to see all of this year's award winners, and view descriptions and criteria for each award below.
 Also, check out the Facebook photo album featuring pictures of all of our winners who were in attendance, as well as fun shots from the photo booth.